uga-rosa/join.nvim/README.md

 `:join` (or `J` in normal mode) with selectable delimiters.

-You can use the feature of this plugin via commands or mappings.
+You can use the feature of this plugin via commands or key mappings.

 ![join nvim](https://user-images.githubusercontent.com/82267684/186750604-eeb41908-e046-4601-b8c9-f5f1d0922f01.gif)